-2. Is it lawful to offer participation in an employee share plan where the shares to be acquired are shares in a foreign parent company?
+2. Can employees be offered a share plan where the shares to be acquired are in a foreign parent company?

 The exchange control laws permit a foreign company to grant share options to directors and employees of its subsidiaries in India or of its branch office in India.
 The Foreign Exchange Management Act 1999 (FEMA) (along with the relevant regulations) allows an individual resident in India to: